DataSharpAcademy/blog/2025_07_22_Tour-de-France/2025_07_22_Tour-de-France.md

 **⚙️⚙️ How does this function work?**

-Let’s take a closer look at what this function does, and why each step is needed.
+Let’s take a closer look at what this function does and why each step is needed.
 This will help you learn how to approach similar problems on your own.

 We want to transform a time string like this: `+ 5h 49' 12"` into a